andrelandgraf/openimg/README.md

 }
 ```

-The added endpoint supports serving optimized images fetched from its own origin and from an S3 bucket.
+The endpoint supports serving optimized images fetched from its own origin and from an S3 bucket.
 Each allowlisted origin must be a valid URL, e.g. `https://example.com`.
 The "src" parameter can then be used to query for optimized images from remote locations, e.g. `/img?src=https://example.com/cat.png&w=300&h=300&format=webp`.

 #### Example for serverless functions

+By default, optimized images are cached to `./data/img`.
+You can configure the cache location via the `cacheFolder` option.
 In case you don't have access to a filesystem, make sure to set `cacheFolder` to `no_cache`.
-By default, all optimized images are cached in a local folder.
-In serverless environments, you can rely on HTTP caching instead.
+You can rely utilize HTTP caching & CDNs instead for caching the optimized images.

+In the example below, we set a cache control header to cache the optimized images for 1 year and disable the local caching:

 ```typescript
 import { getImgResponse } from "openimg/node";